 Lane Splitting Implications

-Texas motorcycle lane splitting can cause problems when it comes to legal implications.
+Texas motorcycle lane splitting can cause legal problems.
 As lane splitting is illegal in Texas, it could impact any claims you make after an accident or even result in traffic fines if pulled over.
 Let’s examine the risks in greater detail.

 Traffic Fines